rodlimco/rickmortify/ReadMe.md

 ## Installation
 1. Clone the repository.
+2. Checkout to master branch
-2. Open the project in Xcode.
+3. Open the project in Xcode.
-3. Build and run the app on your preferred simulator or device.
+4. Build and run the app on your preferred simulator or device.